EasyScience/EasyReflectometryApp/README.md

 - Undo/redo for both parameter changes and fitting
 - Saving and loading of projects

-Planned improvements / new functionality for **easyReflectometry**:
+Planned improvements / new functionality for **EasyReflectometry**:

 - The addition of the [refl1d](https://refl1d.readthedocs.io/en/latest/) reflectometry package for reflectometry calculation
 - Ability to corefine multiple contrasts of reflectometry data